 3 Key Takeaways from Food52’s April ‘Nobody Cares’ Event

 I finally attended one of Food52's Nobody Cares fireside chats!
-Erika Ayers Badan, the current CEO of Food52 and former CEO of Barstool Sports, leads a monthly series of talks about blazing your own trail at work based on her book Nobody Cares About Your Career.
+Erika Ayers Badan, the current CEO of Food52 and former CEO of Barstool Sports, leads a monthly series of talks about blazing your own trail at work, based on her book Nobody Cares About Your Career.
 In April, she sat down with Happypop™ founders Maya French and Dustin Baker to share a behind-the-scenes look at the hustle and grit it took to start a business right in their apartment.
 Among the topics we covered over spicy pineapple margaritas were career pivots, cultivating an entrepreneurial mindset, and the power of dopamine.

 Career Pivots